drdren/mps_burgers/README.md

 Please read the Project_description.pdf

+___
+Summary of algorithm:

+1) Encode the initial condition as a matrix product state (MPS).
+Owing to the special structure of the discontinuous initial condition, you are guaranteed that a bond dimension of 2, irrespective of the number of qubits yields maximal accuracy.
+Also, additional MPS compression will be done by finding correlations across similar length scales.
+See Gourianov et al., Science Advances, 2025
+2) Discretise the linear Laplacian term with a second-order accurate central finite difference scheme.
+3) Create the matrix product operator (MPO) representation of the discretise Laplacian scheme using ladder operators, as given by Ripoll, Quantum, 2021; Sato et al., PRR, 2024.
+Such a scheme is guaranteed to have a bond dimension of 3, suggesting there exists an efficient quantum gate representation.
+4) Discretise the first derivative associated with the nonlinear convection term with a first-order upwind finite difference scheme.
+5) Create the matrix product operator (MPO) representation of the first-order upwind scheme
+6) Prepare an ancilla registry containing a copy of the amplitude-encoded velocity state vector |v>.
+Then, apply the MPO of the first-order upwind scheme
+7) Either through mid-circuit measurement of the ancilla registry to postselect the all |0> state or through extra control ancillae, apply a Hadamard product operator to implement the nonlinear term
+8) Implement an approximate Hamiltonian simulation to evolve the velocity forwards in time.
+9) Measure the final velocity state vector.
 ____
 To run this package, you require a GPU with CUDA 12 and associated drivers installed on your computer.